ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 **Code Challenge:** your task is to:

 1. Using the `describe('a new note')` tests as a model, create a set of tests for the "update" requirements within `describe('an existing note')`.
+   1. The `beforeEach` sets up the mock to resolve to `{ data: note }`
+   1. The POST test posts to the `/user-tasting-notes/1` endpoint
+   1. The "resolves" test makes sure the `merge(note)` resolves to the `note`
+   1. The "adds a note" test becomes an "updates the note" test, so no note is added (the length of `notes.value`is still 3), but the proper note has been modified
 1. Update the `merge()` code accordingly.

 ### `remove`

 In order to remove a tasting note, we need to:

-- DELETE to the `/user-tasting-notes/:id` endpoint, where `:id` is the `note.id`.
+- send a DELETE to the `/user-tasting-notes/:id` endpoint, where `:id` is the `note.id`.
 There is no payload for this.
 - Remove the note from the `notes.value` array.

 **Code Challenge:** your task is to:

 1. Add a `delete()` method to the `client` in the `backend-api.ts` mock file (Axios already supports this, we never had it in our mock because we did not need it yet).
-1. A spot already exists for the the tests.
+1. A spot already exists for the tests.
 Fill that out first.
+   1. uncomment the `beforeEach` now that we are adding tests
+   1. add a "DELETE" test (see similar GET and POST tests)
+   1. add a "removes the note from notes" test
-1. Add the code to the `remove()` function.
+1. Add the code to the `remove()` function to satisfy these requirements

 ## Create the Editor Component

+Now we are getting into newer territory.
+Namely creating a form component that will be used inside of an `IonModal`.
+As such, more details are provided here.

 Let's create a composite component that we can use to create new tasting notes or update existing notes.
 Create a file called `src/components/AppTastingNoteEditor.vue` with the following contents: